 Matthew T. Martens

-I have been a lawyer for 27 years after graduating first in my class at the University of North Carolina School of Law in 1996.
+I have been a lawyer for 29 years after graduating first in my class at the University of North Carolina School of Law in 1996.
 At the outset of my legal career, I spent two years in Washington, DC serving as a law clerk for a federal court of appeals judge and then to Chief Justice William H. Rehnquist at the US Supreme Court.

 During my years in private law practice, I have contributed a significant amount of my time to pro bono work, largely focused on religious liberty cases and criminal cases.
 I recently argued a criminal case in the Alabama Supreme Court.
-In 2020, I represented numerous churches in litigation challenging COVID church closure orders.
+In 2020, I represented numerous churches around the country in litigation challenging COVID church closure orders.

 Along the way, I attended seminary part-time at Dallas Theological Seminary, graduating first in my class with a master's degree in biblical studies in 2010.
-I’m currently pursuing a Th.M. in theological ethics at Gordon-Conwell Theological Seminary.

 Speech